PriyankaAnantha/caasassist-platform/README.md

   - Data isolation at the database level

 - **Advanced Document Processing**
-  - Support for PDF, TXT, and Markdown formats
+  - Support for PDF, TXT, and JSONL formats
   - Automatic document chunking and vectorization
   - Smart metadata extraction and indexing